gem5/website/_pages/contributing.md

 While working on your contribution, we recommend keeping your forked repository in-sync with the source gem5 repository.
 To do so, regularly [Sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
-This can be done via the GitHub web interface and, if so, you should `git pull` on top of the `stable` and `develop` branches to ensure your local repository is in-sync.
+This can be done via the GitHub web interface and, if so, you should `git pull` on top of your local `stable` and `develop` branches to ensure your local repository is in-sync.
 To do so from the command line:

 ```sh